💡 Key Takeaways

 However, there is an issue that could come up if you wake up several times during the night and use Ramp each time.
 We’ll cover this potential issue in the next section.

 Potential Issue: Overusing Ramp

-For your therapy to work, you need to be at a therapeutic pressure, which can be as high as 16.
+For your therapy to work, you need to be at the therapeutic pressure determined by your prescription.
 Because ramp starts slowly and eventually gets you up to that pressure, you’re effectively robbing yourself of quality sleep while the ramp runs its course.
-If you don’t wake up during the night, it’s acceptable.
-But if you’re waking up 2 – 3 times a night or more, you’d be robbing yourself of almost 2 hours of quality sleep!
+If you don’t wake up during the night, it’s generally more acceptable, but if you’re waking up 2 – 3 times a night or more, you’d be robbing yourself of almost 2 hours of quality sleep every night!

-If you only sleep for a total of 6 hours, you’ve lost a 3rd of your therapy because of the ramp!
+If you only sleep for a total of 6 hours, that means you’ve lost a third of your therapy because of Ramp!
 Losing that much sleep can make your treatment largely ineffective, and it means that the Sleep Apnea symptoms you’re trying to get rid of won’t go away.
-That’s why even though ramp is helpful, it’s important to try to get used to your normal therapy pressure because your therapy will be more effective overall if you don’t use ramp.
+That’s why even though Ramp is helpful, it’s important to try to get used to your normal therapy pressure because your therapy will be more effective overall if you don’t use Ramp.

 My Ramp Setting Is Grayed Out on AirSense 10, What Do I Do?

 If the Ramp setting on your AirSense 10 is inaccessible, it’s most likely because your machine is running and actively administering therapy air.
 Stop your device by pressing the power button on the top of the machine, and your Ramp setting should become accessible.

 Why Is Ramp Locked on My DreamStation CPAP?

 If Ramp is locked on your DreamStation, it’s because it was disabled by your DME or care provider.
 From the main menu, press and hold both the Ramp button and selection dial for five seconds.
 Navigate to “Comfort”.
 You should find options here for enabling your Ramp setting.